-There is no simple or easy answer to this question.
-Each case is different and has a different answer, depending on the situation.
-However, teaching yourself about how DCFS investigations and the courts work in cases involving claims of child abuse or neglect will help you make better decisions.
+There is no simple answer to this question because each case is different.
+However, learning about how DCFS investigations and the courts work in cases involving claims of child abuse or neglect can help you make better decisions.

 DCFS stands for the Illinois Department of Children and Family Services.
 It is the state agency in Illinois that looks into claims of child abuse or neglect.
-DCFS has a statewide hotline (1-800-252-2873) which people call to report possible child abuse or neglect.
-Anyone can call the hotline, but some people like doctors, teachers, child care workers and anyone else who works with children must by law call the hotline if they think a child is being abused or neglected.
+DCFS has a statewide hotline (1-800-252-2873) that people call to report possible child abuse or neglect.
+Anyone can call the hotline, but by law, doctors, teachers, child care workers, and anyone else who works with children must call if they think a child is being abused or neglected.

-When someone calls the hotline to tell DCFS about possible child abuse or neglect, the person who takes the call first decides if the reporter (the person calling the hotline) has good cause to think that a child has been abused or neglected.
-The person at the hotline also decides if the information given by the caller meets a number of other guidelines which DCFS and state law need to accept a report.
-If the person at the hotline decides that the report meets all of these guidelines, the next step is a formal DCFS investigation.
+When someone calls the DCFS hotline, the hotline worker who answers the call decides if the caller has good cause to think that a child has been abused or neglected.
+The hotline worker also decides if the information the caller gives meets other guidelines that DCFS and state law require before accepting a report.
+If the hotline worker decides that the report meets all of these guidelines, the next step is a formal DCFS investigation.

-The investigator will also visit the child’s home and other places where the abuse or neglect may have occurred and the child’s home.
-The investigator will decide if the child’s home is safe by doing a “Child Endangerment and Risk Assessment Protocol” or CERAP.
-If the child’s home is found to be unsafe at any point during the investigation, the investigator will ask that the parents or caregiver agree to a safety plan.
+The investigator will also visit the child’s home and other places where the abuse or neglect may have occurred.
+The investigator will decide if the child’s home is safe by doing a “Child Endangerment and Risk Assessment Protocol” or “CERAP.”
+If the child’s home is found to be unsafe at any point during the investigation, the investigator may ask a parent to agree to a safety plan.
 If the investigator thinks that a safety plan wouldn’t help at any point during the investigation, he or she can immediately remove the child from the home.
 This is called taking “protective custody.”

-In some cases, the States Attorney will also charge you with the crime of abusing or neglecting your children.
-If this happens, an attorney will be also appointed to represent you in the criminal case if you cannot afford one.
-Depending on where you live in Illinois, it may be the same attorney appointed for both cases or different attorneys for each case.
-If you are charged with a crime, you should only discuss the situation with an attorney you hire or who is appointed for you, because anything you say to anyone else can be used against you in both the DCFS case and the criminal case.
+In some cases, the State's Attorney will also charge you with the crime of abusing or neglecting your child.
+If this happens, a lawyer will be appointed to represent you in the criminal case if you cannot afford one.
+Depending on where you live in Illinois, the same lawyer may be appointed to both cases.
+If you are charged with a crime, you should only discuss the situation with your lawyer.
+Anything you say to anyone else can be used against you in the DCFS case and the criminal case.

-DCFS has 60 days to finish its investigations.
-If there is proof that you have abused or neglected a child, DCFS will label the case “indicated.”
+DCFS has 60 days to finish its investigation.
+If there is proof that you abused or neglected your child, DCFS will label the case “indicated.”
 If DCFS does not find proof that you abused or neglected your child, the case will be labeled “unfounded.”
-In either case, you will be told of this in a letter from the DCFS office in Springfield telling you the outcome of the investigation.
+In either instance, you will receive a letter from the DCFS office in Springfield telling you the outcome of the investigation.

-If you are indicated, your name will be kept by DCFS in a database called the State Central Register, or “SCR.”
-Your name will stay in this database from 5 to 50 years, depending on the type of abuse or neglect.
-The SCR cannot be seen by the public.
-However, if you apply for a job in child care or working with adults with mental disabilities, the employer can see any information from the SCR that relates to you.
-If you are in the SCR you may not be able to get a job in these fields, and, if you already have a job in one of these areas, you may get fired after your name is reported in the SCR.
-Indicated reports can also be used against you if there are future claims that you have abused or neglected a child.
+If you are indicated, DCFS will keep your name in a database called the State Central Register, or “SCR.”
+Your name can stay in this database anywhere from 5 to 50 years, depending on the type of abuse or neglect.
+The SCR can’t be seen by the public.
+However, if you apply for a job working with children or working with adults with mental disabilities, an employer can see any information from the SCR that relates to you.
+If you are in the SCR, you may not be able to get a job in these fields.
+If you already have a job in one of these areas, you may get fired after your name is reported in the SCR.
+Indicated reports can also be used against you in any future claims of child abuse or neglect.

-Yes, but you only have 60 days from the date on the letter from Springfield telling you that you have been indicated.
-Steps on how to appeal will be in the letter, but you should talk to a lawyer right away if you have not already done so.
+Yes, but you only have 60 days from the date on the letter from Springfield to appeal.
+Steps on how to appeal will be in the letter, but you should talk to a lawyer right away.

 For a list of organizations in your area that may be able to help you, enter your zip code.